apiaryio/dredd/ApiaryReportingApi.md

   - _id (string) ...
 Unique object id.
 DO NOT USE IT WHEN CREATING!
 Used in post body only for purpose of testing this blueprint.
   - testRunId (string) ...
 Reference to the parent test run identificator
   - origin (object) ...
 Origin path (position, location) of the step in the blueprint AST
+    - uriTemplate (string) ...
+URI Template used as source for URL of this step
     - filename (string) ..
 File name of original blueprint
     - resourceGroupName (string) ...
 Group name
     - resourceName (string) ...
 Resource name